WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 before we can burn the image file, you will have to format the SD card.
 ATTENTION, this will delete all the files on the SD card.

 * Plug your SD card in the computer.
-* Wipe it by right clicking on the drive, then choose format
+* Wipe it by right clicking on the drive, then choose format.
 ![FRMT1](./pictures/Format1.PNG)
-* Under file System, choose NTFS. the rest should be good by default
+* Under file System, choose NTFS. the rest should be good by default.
 ![FRMT2](./pictures/Format2.PNG)

 #### 3. Burning the Image